Skip to main content

 Net Profit = Revenue − COGS − All Fees − Plan Fee − Ads − Other

-The plan fee is a fixed monthly cost (FX-converted from USD), amortized across your orders for the per-unit figure.
+The plan fee is a fixed monthly cost (FX-converted to your currency), amortized across your orders for the per-unit figure.
 Margin reads as net profit ÷ revenue.

 07